mch/schedule-challenge/README.md

 What about using Elm or some other frontend framework like React?

 What if we use a service worker?
+For example if a server worker does all of the fetch requests and only ever gives the browser fully rendered HTML, what does that mean for latency, browser expectations, caching, etc?

 What if we store the user's session locally in the browser?